Document automation: In legal services

 Automation technology may be used in the production of legal documents, such as employment contracts and estate planning documents, potentially with the use of an online interface or decision tree.
 In large law firms document assembly systems are often used to systemize work, such as through the creation of complex term sheets and the first drafts of credit agreements.

 With the liberalisation of the UK legal services market spearheaded by the Legal Services Act 2007 large institutions have broadened their services to include legal assistance for their customers.
 Most of these companies use some element of document automation technology to provide legal document services over the Web.
 This has been seen as heralding a trend towards commoditization whereby technologies like document automation result in high volume, low margin legal services being ‘packaged’ and provided to a mass-market audience.

+Early technical approaches to legal document assembly involved marrying artificial intelligence logic with standard user interfaces.
+For high-volume regulatory filings, the 1999 Intelligent Filing Manager (INTELLIFM) utilized a distributed architecture where early AI systems (via Prolog rules) served as the logic engine to automate the publishing and population of legal forms.

+Challenges and Limitations

+Document automation, in some cases, uses artificial intelligence or large language models (LLM) software, templates, and rules to create, compose and handle documents with minimal human interference.

+This eliminates repetitive tasks in contract drafting or other functions like report composition or invoice creation, freeing up valuable time and administrative resources, and also facilitating scalability in large-scale operations thereby ensuring consistency and accuracy across works.

+This also applies to a uniform or consistent language, approved clauses and formatting to a document, reducing human error and facilitating compliance to established regulatory frameworks.

+Although the advantages of using document automation is enormous, it still comes with significant implementation obstacles.
+For instance, remote workers and their respective clients need initial investment to create templates, operational rules, data integration and also be sufficiently trained to ensure machine-human worker compatibility.

+Also, overreliance on generative models raises the risk of content inaccuracies across multiple outputs, particularly in complex legal matters or contexts, and leaves business leaders needing to spend a significant amount of time confirming a document's reliability and accuracy.

+Furthermore, when AI or LLM is used to create a document, there is the potential for hallucinations, generating inconsistent content, and providing inaccurate information in more nuanced or legal-technical contexts, requiring significant human review time.
+In some industries, concerns extend to the accuracy and potential bias of science and data security of the document generated.